vrineau/Agatta/README.md

 ### Cladistic biogeography analysis

-To run a three-area analysis on a collection of rooted phylogenies stored in newick format in trees.txt with default parameters (PAUP* heuristic search, 1000 replicates, triplets weighted according to Rineau et al. (2021), Multiple-Area Single Taxa automatically removed, repetitions managed using Triplet Maximisation Subtrees algorithm):
+To run a three-area analysis on a collection of rooted phylogenies stored in newick format in a file with default parameters (PAUP* heuristic search, 1000 replicates, triplets weighted according to Rineau et al. (2021), Multiple-Area Single Taxa automatically removed, repetitions managed using Triplet Maximisation Subtrees algorithm):
 ```
 agatta analysis <file> --software=paup --softpath=/path/to/paup-executable  --rosetta=<mapfile>
 ```
-This line is identical as for quick analysis plus a mapping file in csv  with two columns to give the correspondance between taxa (left column) and areas (right column).
+This line is identical as for quick analysis plus a mapping file (<mapfile>) in csv with two columns to give the correspondance between taxa (left column) and areas (right column).

 ## License